xiduzo/portfolio_astro/src/content/project/fissa.md

 <br aria-hidden /><br aria-hidden />
 Code can be scary right, but it's also fun.

-<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about Fissa," aria-label="Send me an email to I can tell you more" target="_blank">I'd like to know more</a>
+<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about Fissa," aria-label="Send me an email so I can tell you more" target="_blank">I'd like to know more</a>

 <hr />